 Bringing you universal solar.

-Vectren also plans to construct two 2-megawatt (MW) universal solar projects; one on Highway 41 near North High School, which will also include 1 MW of battery storage, and the other site will be disclosed soon through a partnership with the City of Evansville.
-If approved, the solar projects will be operational by early 2018, with an additional 50 MW likely to be added by 2020.
+Vectren also plans to construct two 2-megawatt (MW) universal solar projects; one on Highway 41 near North High School, which will also include 1 MW of battery storage, and the other at Oak Hill Cemetery through a partnership with the City of Evansville.
+The solar projects are scheduled to be operational by late 2018, with an additional 50 MW likely to be added by 2020.

 - Why is Vectren making these investments now?